sqorn/sqorn/docs/docs/select_queries.md

   args: [5] }
 ```

-`.limit` can be called as a template tag.
+`.limit` can be called a template tag.

 ```js
 sq.from`person`.limit`1 + 7`.query